Deeparkrish/CodeRefactor/README.md

 # HoriSEOn
 Digital Marketing Services
 ## Purpose
-A website that offersDigital Marketing Services.
+A website that offers digital marketing services.

 ## Built With
 * HTML